 Bill and Margot’s son, William, died of a heroin overdose at the age of 24.
 In Bill’s words, insurance afforded their son a stint in rehab that was far too short, and the hospitals to which William got admitted did not take his addiction seriously.
 When he shot up while sitting in front of his parents’ television set, it was for the last time; Bill found his son “slumped over, a needle on the floor.”

 Those who work with Pennsylvania’s Blue Guardian Program emphasized in a recent report that families are crucial in the fight against addiction.
-Officers and addiction specialists in the program observe that family members sometimes don’t know that their loved ones are using, don’t understand the consequences of their using, or may even be enabling their loved ones’ substance abuse.
+Officers and addiction specialists in the program observe that family members sometimes don’t know that their loved ones are using, don’t understand the consequences of their using, or may even be enabling their loved ones’ substance use disorder.

 If your loved one is using drugs, you want to be one of the keys that help unlock the door to treatment and recovery.
-Let’s consider the signs that suggest someone is on drugs, the ways that we can talk about substance abuse with family members, and the solutions that are available to those who are ready to beat addiction.
+Let’s consider the signs that suggest someone is on drugs, the ways that we can talk about substance use disorder with family members, and the solutions that are available to those who are ready to beat addiction.

 There are many drugs with the potential for abuse that it can be confusing trying to figure out which drugs are associated with which side effects.
 The following are major drugs and the physical effects they take on someone’s body.